Careers at WSD

 • Part-time, School Year Position

-Start Date: January 7, 2026
+Start Date: August, 2026

-The Waldorf School of DuPage (WSD) is seeking a warm, grounded, and reliable Early Childhood Assistant to join our mixed-age early childhood program.
+The Waldorf School of DuPage is seeking a warm, grounded, and reliable Early Childhood Assistant to join our mixed-age early childhood program.
 This role calls for authentic warmth, good humor, joy, and genuine enthusiasm for nurturing young children.
 The ideal candidate approaches early childhood work with presence, gentleness, and reverence, and is eager to learn and collaborate within a Waldorf environment.

 Position Summary